Five Advantages of Online Learning vs. Traditional Classes

 Online learning enables students to take courses on a computer from anywhere in the world.
-E-learning has given students freedom and customization options that make online learning a great alternative over the more traditional classroom environment.
+E-learning has given students the freedom and customization options that make online learning a great alternative to the more traditional classroom environment.
 There is an increasing number of people who take courses online.
 According to a 2015 report from Babson Survey Research Group, the number of students who are enrolled in eLearning courses grew 5.8 percent, and this number has grown annually for the last 13 years.

 #1 – You can learn whatever you want

 No matter your age or educational background, online learning allows you to take courses on any topic you are interested in.
 You can also use it to learn new technical skills that are especially helpful if you want to increase your chances of landing a job or advancing in your current career.
-Most online courses typically don’t have admission requirements, such as GMAT Scores, SAT Scores or Academic Transcripts, which make them very accessible.
+Most online courses typically don’t have admission requirements, such as GMAT Scores, SAT Scores, or Academic Transcripts, which make them very accessible.
 Online learning has become a great medium to acquire in-demand industry certifications, such as the Financial Modeling & Valuation Analyst (FMVA)™ designation, that will help you meet the needs of an evolving job market.
 A study from Georgetown University shows that by 2020, 65 percent of jobs in the US will look for candidates who have advanced education.

 #2 – Learn at your own pace anywhere, anytime!

 Unlike in a traditional classroom setup, online learning allows you to study wherever and whenever you want.
 You don’t have to deal with commuting and heavy traffic, and you can study from the comfort of your home if you want to.
 Taking courses online gives you the option to study in a setting that is most conducive for you.
-Whether it’s in your room, in the library, at a coffee shop or the park, all you need is a laptop or tablet with a reliable internet connection.
+Whether it’s in your room, in the library, at a coffee shop, or the park, all you need is a laptop or tablet with a reliable internet connection.

 #3 – You will learn technical skills